4d/docs/docs/Project/architecture.md

 directory.json|Description of 4D groups and users for the database, as well as their access rights|JSON|
 BuildApp.4DSettings|Build settings file, created automatically when using the application builder dialog box or the `BUILD APPLICATION` command|XML
 Backup.4DSettings|Database backup settings, used to set the [backup options](Backup/settings.md)) when each backup is launched.
 This file can also be used to read or set additional options, such as the amount of information stored in the *backup journal*.
 Keys concerning backup configuration are described in the *4D XML Keys Backup* manual.|XML|
+BuildApp.4DSettings|Build settings file, created automatically when using the application builder dialog box or the `BUILD APPLICATION` command|XML

 ## userPreferences.*userName* folder